History of the Jews in Philadelphia: German immigration and reform

 The Reform Congregation Keneseth Israel was organized March 21, 1847.
 Its first Reader was B. H. Gotthelf, who held services in a hall at No. 528 N Second Street.
 The Reform movement, which had originated in Germany, soon extended itself to America, and L. Naumberg, Solomon Deutsch, and David Einhorn (1861–66) furthered its progress in this congregation.
 The first marked change in the character of the liturgy took place in 1856.
 Samuel Hirsch succeeded to the rabbinate in 1866; he introduced many changes in the service.
 In 1887 Joseph Krauskopf was elected rabbi; and contributed much to the success and standing of this congregation.
 It was during his incumbency that the Reform Congregation Keneseth Israel became the largest in Philadelphia.
 It had about 700 members in 1904.
 Its synagogue was situated on Broad Street, above Columbia Avenue from 1892 to 1957.
 In 1893 J. Leonard Levy was elected associate rabbi, but he resigned in 1902 to take up a rabbinical position in Pittsburg.
 The congregation supported a free public library and a reading-room prior to the opening of Philadelphia's Free Library.
 Senior Rabbis of Keneseth Israel since 1923 when Krauskopf died include William Fineshriber, Bertram W. Korn, Simeon Maslin and Lance J. Sussman.

-In 1876, in commemoration of the centennial of American Independence, the Order B'nai B'rith and Israelites of America erected in Fairmount Park a statue representing Religious Liberty.
-It was designed by Moses Ezekiel, and was the first public monument erected by Jews in the United States.
+In 1876, in commemoration of the centennial of American Independence, the Order B'nai B'rith and Israelites of America erected a statue representing Religious Liberty in Fairmount Park.
+Designed by Moses Ezekiel, it was the first public monument erected by Jews in the United States.
+The monument has since been relocated twice: in 1976, it was moved to the northeastern corner of Ben Gurion Way and 5th Street, adjacent to the building housing the Museum of American Jewish History and Congregation Mikveh Israel; and between 2005 and 2007, following the construction of a new facility for the museum (now the Weitzman National Museum of American Jewish History) at 5th and Market Streets, the statue was repositioned to give it greater prominence at that corner.

-In Philadelphia there were in 1904, not including lodges, over 160 Jewish organizations, of which over 50 are synagogues; the remainder consisting of hospitals, foster homes, Sunday-schools, benevolent associations, colleges, young men's Hebrew associations, social clubs, literary societies, etc. (A list of local organizations was published in the "American Jewish Year Book" for 5661 [1900-1].)
+In Philadelphia, there were in 1904, not including lodges, over 160 Jewish organizations, of which over 50 are synagogues; the remainder consisting of hospitals, foster homes, Sunday-schools, benevolent associations, colleges, young men's Hebrew associations, social clubs, literary societies, etc. (A list of local organizations was published in the "American Jewish Year Book" for 5661 [1900-1].)